• Skip to main content

 Diwali Celebration Outside India

-Outside India, Diwali is not celebrated by the majority of the population.
-We don’t see much enthusiasm for Diwali outside our homes or in markets.
-Despite that, we put our best efforts into imparting and transfer our cultural traditions to our kids.
-We want our kids to have the same childhood memories as ourselves.
+Outside of India, Diwali is not celebrated by the majority of the population.
+There is not much enthusiasm for Diwali outside our homes or in markets.
+Despite that, we put our best efforts into imparting and transfering our cultural traditions to our children.
+We want them to have the same childhood memories as ourselves.

 Main dining table decoration for diwali.